anuhassathsara/minimalistic-pomodoro-timer/README.md

 A simple, minimalistic Pomodoro timer web application designed to boost productivity using the Pomodoro Technique.

+**Access the Live Web App:**
+- Use this link to open the web app online: https://anuhassathsara.github.io/pomotimer/

 ## Features

 - **Simple and intuitive user interface**